Carsonian/nixos-config/README.md

 These configurations are obviously meant for my personal use.

-I wrote this mostly from scratch, as an exercise to improve my understanding of the Nix and NixOS ecosystem as well as about linux, window managers and software in general.

 However, I try to structure it well and document options and my decisions extensively via comments (mainly for my own sake, so it's easily maintainable and I won't have to wonder why I did something in a particular way some time in the future.).

 So, this project might be a useful resource if you're working on your own config, so feel free to look through it, copy whatever you want, steal whatever, anything that helps!